tessro/old-blog/source/_posts/2012-02-17-four-hurdles-for-facebook-in-2012.markdown

 search will come shortly thereafter.
 We may view Google as socially inept, but they are a multi-billion dollar company and they employing some of the smartest people in the world.
 There is too much at stake for Facebook to wait.

-### China

-450mm Internet users
-Facebook's currently blocked
-Facebook maybe did a deal with Baidu (bigger than Google for search in China) in April but I don't know if this was ever confirmed, or if it alters their blocked status partially (or totally?)
-China's sovereign wealth funds have reportedly considered buying a piece of Facebook (all sorts of issues with that, if it happened)

-### Regulation

-(sort of a dance between competing objectives)

-Opening up to congress/welcoming oversight
-Trying to avoid additional privacy legislation Avoiding antitrust concerns (in particular, the deal with Spotify requires all (new?)
-Spotify users to use Facebook to sign up -- that type of thing is the Department of Justice's bread and butter, but also really good biz for FB)
-(Very) recently there was some news about anti-poaching "Gentlemen's" agreements between a bunch of the big tech companies (Google, Apple, etc.) -- not sure if Facebook got caught up in this, but it's totally illegal (again, good biz though with the talent situation the way it is)

-### Communicating change

-policy/policy change to existing users (and the world in general, at this point given how big they are)

-Penetration in US and EU is > 50% (some ests here:  http://www.socialbakers.com/facebook-statistics/ )
-In the US and EU, (and possibly elsewhere) retaining customers is almost as important as growth, since there's not a ton of room left to grow
-Policy backlash is the primary situation where FB finds itself in a negative press situation with the media A lot of the backlash historically has stemmed from failure to communicate policy changes ahead of time Sometimes FB (Zuck in particular?) wants to make a change that they know people won't like at first, but is better -- how do you handle that situation gracefully?
-(Newsfeed is a particular example of this, people hated it -- now it is the #1 feature of FB)
-Dovetails with the goal of trying to avoid legislation -- often legislation emerges from investigations that get kicked off during bad press stemming from a FB policy change